What is InfraTech?

 Earlier in my career, I worked around enterprise mobility and machine-to-machine thinking when connected assets and digital signals were only just starting to become commercially interesting.
 Since then, I have worked around infrastructure, enterprise software, digital workflows and operational change — and built platforms operating at different layers of what I now think of as the stack.

 So when I use the term InfraTech, I am not trying to coin something fashionable.
-I am trying to describe, as clearly as I can, a space that has been emerging for years and is now becoming harder to treat as secondary.
+I am trying to describe, as clearly as I can, a space that has been emerging for years and is now becoming more recognised, even if the term itself is not yet fully settled.

 Why more important now?